Eclipsed X-ray Bursts from Magnetar SGR J1935+2154 and the Fireball Measurements: Eclipse X--ray bursts

 \subsection{Eclipse Modeling}

-Taking Burst A as a template, we identify four bursts showing similar behaviors to that of Burst A, but with a partial deletion, labeled as Bursts B-E. The light curves of these four bursts are shown in Figure \ref{fig:lc_each_eclipsed}, where the rapid rise and decline phases are not fully displayed to more clearly show the details of the plausible `plateau phase'.
-The spectral fittings of these bursts reveal a non-evolving temperature but a varying emission area, which can be naturally explained by the eclipse effect due to the emission fireball moving into the shadow of the magnetar.
-Based on the scenario illustrated in Figure \ref{fig:geometry}, as a zeroth-order approximation, we treat the emission regions of the X-ray bursts as a spherical fireball co-rotating with the magnetar, although their realistic geometrical structure can be much more complicated.
-We introduce a reference frame with the $z$-axis towards the observer, i.e., $\vec{e}_{\mathrm{obs}}=(0,0,1)$, and the $x$-axis in the plane of the observer and the magnetar's spin axis.
-Therefore, the unit vectors of the spin axis and the fireball can be given by:
+Based on the scenario illustrated in Figure \ref{fig:geometry}, we developed a magnetar-fireball eclipse model to fit the light curves of selected bursts.
+As a zeroth-order approximation, we simply treat the emitting regions of bursts as a spherical fireball corotating with the magnetar, although their realistic geometrical structure can be much more complicated.
+We introduce a reference frame with the $z$-axis toward the observer, i.e., $\vec{e}_{\mathrm{obs}}=(0,0,1)$, and the $x$-axis in the plane of the observer and the magnetar's spin axis.
+Therefore, the unit vectors of the spin axis and the fireball can be given by